Overview

 How to Apply

-Step 1) Make an appointment with Student Services to discuss your situation
+Step 1) Make an appointment to meet with Student Services to discuss your financial situation.

 After you have met with Student Services and have been given preliminary approval to begin the application process, you can move on to step 2.